Fruits and vegetables are mouth-watering, nourishing additions to your meals.

 True, there isn’t a way to 100% remove residual pesticides on any fruits and vegetables you bring home.

-But with the following step discussed, you can remove these harmful substances to the nearest minimum.
+But with the following step discussed, you can remove these harmful substances to the barest minimum.

 As discussed earlier, the use of cold water has proven effective for a very long time.